tagshelfsrl/alfred-node/README.md

 #### Custom event

-This event is emitted when a custom event is triggered.
+This enables you to select the specific event you wish to monitor.
+It's particularly beneficial when new events are introduced that have not yet received official support within the library.

 ```js
 socketClient.on("custom-event", (data) => console.log(data));